Cannabis in California

 Between the hours of 6:00 AM and 10:00 PM (PST), any individual over the age of 21 may enter a dispensary and purchase recreational marijuana.
 If you are between the ages of 18 and 21, you may enter a medicinal dispensary but only after receiving a valid physician’s recommendation.
 A valid photo-I.D. is needed for anyone to enter into a retail location selling marijuana.
 Upon entering a dispensary, you may buy up to 1 ounce (28.4 grams) of cannabis flower per day.
 If you are looking to buy cannabis concentrates, a limit of 8 grams per day is imposed.

-Retail marijuana stores in California are allowed to operate from 6am to 10pm (PST) under state law.
+Retail marijuana stores in California are allowed to operate from 6 AM to 10 PM (PST) under state law.
 It’s important to note that operating hours are also under the jurisdiction of local government regulations, meaning that cities have the power to reduce the operating hours if they choose.
-Therefore, a dispensary one one side of town could have vastly different hours than a shop only a few miles apart.
+Therefore, a dispensary on one side of town could have vastly different hours than a shop only a few miles apart.
 Checking the hours online is a great way to avoid driving across town to a closed store.

 Marijuana deliveries are available for medical and recreational marijuana, both through independent delivery businesses, as well as dispensaries which can operate this type of business under the same name.
 Similar to retail locations, those using a marijuana delivery service in California must provide valid proof of identification.
 A buyer must be at a physical address to have marijuana delivered to them and that address cannot be on either publicly owned land or a youth center (no schools or daycares).
 A delivery service can only provide an individual with 1 ounce of cannabis flower or 8 grams of marijuana concentrate per day.